Hanoi Vietnam: Visiting the Old Quarter, Dining with Locals

 If you’re feeling the effects of the heat consider stopping for a massage.
 Ask your hotel to recommend one as they can sometimes be a little less than respectable.
 SF Spa is serene and proper.
 Their Aromatherapy massage will bring you back to life.

 At night The Old Quarter gets filled to the brim with Hanoians out to party.
 If you happen to be here on a weekend watch out the scooters are not pedestrian friendly and they take up every spare inch of sidewalk.

 There are many places to get drinks in the Old Quarter, but Ma May Street and Hang Buom have the most variety.
-Hanoians seem to associate loud music with a good time so don’t expect to have good conversation anywhere after 9pm.
+Hanoians seem to associate loud music with a good time so don’t expect to have a good conversation anywhere after 9 pm.

 Highway 4, also a great restaurant, is in the micro-rice wine brewing business.
 They have given a shot in the arm to the dying art of small batch rice wine production and have several vintages to try.
 Couple them with tropical fruit cordials for an unforgettable drinking experience.

 Hanoi Backpackers Hostel offers DJ beats but its mostly standing room only, though they have a very reasonable happy hour.
 It’s a great place to meet other backpackers, but if you are looking for sophistication or local culture look elsewhere.